GLOBAL EQUITY IN OPEN ACCESS PUBLISHING

 The suggestions and outcomes of all three workshops in the series will be openly disseminated here and will be further discussed with other stakeholders, including scholarly publishers, in a second phase of activity from mid-2023.

-Please write to email@example.com for any queries or suggestions regarding this workshop or the workshop series.
+Please write to email@example.com for any queries or suggestions regarding the workshop series.